Accessibility Statement

 - Incorporate accessibility best practices into our design and development process

-While we strive to conform to WCAG 2.1 Level AA, we acknowledge that accessibility is an evolving practice and that some areas of our website may not yet fully meet every guideline.
+Accessibility is an evolving practice, and we acknowledge that some areas of our website may not yet fully meet every best practice.
 We are continually working to improve.
+We make no representation or warranty that our website or any website we build conforms to any particular accessibility standard or level.

 Accessibility in Our Client Work